 Financial gains for Oxford House participants far outweighed costs ($32,200 more), primarily driven by reduced illegal activity.

 This was even true despite greater average cost per each participant over 2 years ($3200 more).
 All told, the net benefit of being assigned to the Oxford House condition versus usual care was $29,000 per person during the 2-year study.

 WHY IS THIS STUDY IMPORTANT?

 This series of studies on Oxford Houses by Jason and colleagues is the most rigorous evaluation of recovery residences to date.
-Overall, for individuals completing residential substance use disorder treatment, Oxford Houses provided substantially greater benefit over time, not only in terms of abstinence rates but also employment and criminal justice outcomes as well.
+Overall, for individuals completing residential substance use disorder treatment, Oxford Houses provided substantially greater benefit over time, not only in terms of abstinence rates but also in employment and criminal justice outcomes.

-Furthermore, stays of at least 6 months seem to provide added benefit, particularly for younger individuals.
-Emerging adults (e.g., ages 18-29) are often at greater risk for relapse, in part due to their riskier social networks, which have a greater density of alcohol and other drug users, compared to older individuals.
-Oxford Houses, and potentially other recovery residences, may offer a substance-free community that helps promote engagement in recovery-related activities.
+Emerging adults (e.g., ages 18-29) are often at greater risk for relapse, in part due to their riskier social networks where alcohol and other drugs are more prevalent.
+Participation in an Oxford House for 6 months or more, may offer a substance-free community that helps promote engagement in recovery-related activities.